 ● Evacuation: Care that is rendered while the casualty is being evacuated from the incident site.

 TECC focuses on the medicine during these phases of care and provides guidelines for managing trauma in the civilian tactical or hazardous environment.
-While TECC has a tactical slant, it takes an all-hazards approach to providing care outside the normal operating conditions of most EMS agencies, such as responding to a mass casualty or active shooter event.
+While TECC has a tactical slant, it takes an all-hazards approach to providing care outside the normal operating conditions of most EMS agencies, such as responding to a mass casualty or active killer event.

 Chuck Gbur, MD is Vice President - Tactical Medicine and leads the development and instruction of all tactical medicine content.
 He is an interventional cardiologist in Toledo, Ohio.
 He is board certified in Internal Medicine, Cardiology, Interventional Cardiology and Undersea & Hyperbaric Medicine.
 He served as a medical officer in the United States Navy.
-During most of his 25 year military career he served with the Fleet Marine Force.
+During most of his 25-year military career, he served with the Fleet Marine Force.
 He held numerous positions including Battalion Surgeon, Marine Rear Area Operation Group Surgeon, Regimental Surgeon, and Advisor to The Medical Officer of the Marine Corps at HQMC.
 He also was the company commander of a Marine Corps Surgical Company.
 He was a graduate and an instructor in the Combat Causality Care Course (C4) as well as the advanced Combat Casualty Care Course.
 He was a graduate of the Naval War College and Joint Forces Staff College as well as numerous other classes and course.
 He published several papers and developed training doctrine and policies for medical care in military operations in urban terrain.
 Chuck was active in tactical medicine training of Marines and Corpsman who were deploying in support of numerous combat missions over the last twenty years.
-He is an NAEMT TCCC instructor and an Ohio physician EMS instructor.
+He is a NAEMT TCCC instructor and an Ohio physician EMS instructor.